loda-lang/loda-programs/README.md

 #### mine

 Mine programs for OEIS integer sequences.
-It generates programs in a loop and tries to match them to sequencens.
+It generates programs in a loop and tries to match them to sequences.
 If a match was found, an alert is printed and the program is automatically saved to the [programs/oeis](programs/oeis) folder.
 By default, existing programs for sequences are not overwritten, but if you specify the `-x` option, programs are updated if they are faster.
 This refers to the number of execution steps needed to calculate the sequence.

 LODA is single-threaded and therefore uses one CPU during mining.
 It supports multiple process instances for parallel mining.
 You can try the [mine_parallel.sh](mine_parallel.sh) script for this.